ameyarsalvi/ameyarsalvi.github.io/_pages/about.md

 ---

-I am Ameya Salvi, a PhD candidate in the department of Automotive Engineering at Clemson University.
-My research interests lie in mobile robotics with an emphasis on planning and control in uncertain and unstructured environments.
+I am Ameya Salvi, a PhD candidate in the Department of Automotive Engineering at Clemson University.
+My research interests lie in mobile robotics, with an emphasis on planning and control in uncertain and unstructured environments.
 I am currently a member of Dr. Venkat Krovi's ARMLab at Clemson.

 <style>
 table {